1107979819/Yuneec-MFiAdapter/README.md

 carthage update
 ```

-This command also needs to be re-run if you want to udpate the framework.
+This command needs to be re-run if you want to udpate the framework.

-Or create the file `Cartfile.resolved` in your app's repository with below content:
+* Or create the file `Cartfile.resolved` in your app's repository with below content:

 ```
 # Require the iOS framework of Yuneec-MFiAdapter